-For nearly 160 years, the Women’s has led the advocacy and advancement of women’s health care.
+For over 160 years, the Women’s has led the advocacy and advancement of women’s health care.
 Established in 1856 as 'The Melbourne Lying-in Hospital and Infirmary for Diseases of Women and Children', our hospital began as a place where ‘under-privileged women’ could give birth to their babies and receive medical attention and nursing.

 Today, our innovative social model of care recognises factors such as housing, income and stress affect women’s ability to care for themselves and their families.
 The Women's attracts people dedicated to caring for women and newborn babies, who wish to work in an environment of world class clinical expertise.